bss114/protocols/extraction_gDNA_QIAGEN_host_free_microbiome.md

 **Purpose:** This protocol is used for isolation of bacterial DNA from samples that are intrinsically rich in host DNA.

 **Supplies:**
-Qiagen Tissue Microbiome Field Test Kit (Cat # )
+Qiagen QIAamp DNA Host-Free Microbiome Kit [(Cat #51904)](https://www.qiagen.com/us/products/discovery-and-translational-research/dna-rna-purification/dna-purification/microbial-dna/qiaamp-dna-host-free-microbiome)

 **Equipment:**

 Omni Bead Ruptor 96

 Thermomixer heat block

-Centrifuge
+Microcentrifuge

 End-over-end rotator

 Vortex

-P1000, P200 pipet tips
+P1000, P200 , P20, P2 pipettors

 ## **Protocol:**
+Follow procedures for working in low biomass lab including: UV, bleach and ethanol treatment of surfaces and equipment, handling of samples in a PCR hood, keeping caps closed.

 Things to do before starting:

 [ ]Remove all components from refrigerator or freezer.

 [ ]Dissolve lyophilized Dissociation Mix in 1.8ml PBS; mix by inversion, store in aliquots at -20C.

 [ ]If not using a complete bottle of Buffer AHL, make sure to use sterile technique to remove the needed amount of buffer.
-For this step, work under laminar flow is recommended.

 [ ]If a precipitate has formed in Buffer ATL or Buffer APL2, dissolve by incubation at 56°C.